Two passengers from coronavirus-hit cruise ship in Japan die as public criticism grows

 Besides those on the cruise liner and returnees brought home from the epicentre of the epidemic Wuhan in China, about 70 cases of domestic infections have been confirmed in Japan, including 25 in Tokyo, public broadcaster NHK reported.

-Reporting by Linda Sieg, Chang-Ran Kim, Akiko Okamoto, Ju-min Park, Hideto Sakai and Daewong Kim; writing by Linda Sieg; Editing by Sam Holmes and Michael Perry
+Additional reporting by Akiko Okamoto, Ju-min Park, Hideto Sakai, Daewong Kim, Elaine Lies and Makiko Yamazaki; writing by Linda Sieg; Editing by Sam Holmes and Michael Perry